Sonoma County in Print

 Sonoma County Writers Published in Periodicals

-During January 2026, the following authors reported their work has recently been published in journals, magazines or anthologies, both print and electronic.
-Links to periodicals do not always go to the poem or story itself.
-Unless specified otherwise, the works are poems.
+During February 2026, no authors reported their work has recently been published in journals, magazines or anthologies, both print and electronic.
 For an archive of previous publications in periodicals, click HERE.

 New and Noted Books by Sonoma County Writers in 2026